-Create Custom Views of your Data
+Create custom views of your data

 This section provides a guide to view your work as a Grid, Gallery, Form, Kanban, and more — toggle views instantly to bring clarity and perspective to your projects.
-You may find our help section on sharing views useful.

 Add a new view